 Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4 and H5.

-Include: 2017 undergraduate class: all

-students who started at your institution as first-

-time students and received a bachelor's degree
+Include: \ 2019 undergraduate class: all students who started at your institution as first- time students and received a bachelor's degree between enrolled at your institution.

-between July 1, 2016 and June 30, 2017.
+July 1, 2018 and June 30, 2019.

-only loans made to students who borrowed
+\ only loans made to students who borrowed while